trevorspecht/jamf-sdk-node/README.md

 ## Scope

 Currently this module only supports `GET` requests for the JSS REST API.
-[Support for other methods such as `PUT`, `POST`, and `DELETE` will be added later](https://github.com/mapbox/node-jamf/issues/6).
+Support for other methods such as `PUT`, `POST`, and `DELETE` will be added later

-[Support for the JSS Universal API](https://github.com/mapbox/node-jamf/issues/5) may also be added later.

 ## Installation